kubernetes/enhancements/keps/sig-node/4112-passdown-resources-to-cri/README.md

 automations, so be extremely careful here.
 -->

-The default behavior in Kubernetes is unchanged.

-However, there might be changes in behavior if the underlying CRI runtime depends on this feature.
+There might be changes in behavior if the underlying CRI runtime depends on this feature.
 For example, an NRI plugin relying on the feature may cause the application to behave differently.

 Long running pods that persist (without restart) over kubelet and CRI runtime update which enables the feature may experience version skew of the metadata.